Search

 6. In-Store Advertisement

-Computer vision in retail is also used to improve geofencing, allowing shoppers to recognize particular customers when they enter the store and send them discounts.
+Computer vision in retail improves geofencing, allowing shoppers to recognize particular customers when they enter the store and send them discounts.
 Moreover, they can also get recommendations on what items to purchase based on their previous purchase history.

 7. Inventory Management

 Other than self-checkout, shoppers also expect precise information about the availability of certain products as they browse an online store.
-According to a study, 64% of retailers are looking forward to deploying data-powered solutions such as computer vision to optimize and manage inventory over the next few years.
+According to a study, 64% of retailers look forward to deploying data-powered solutions such as computer vision to optimize and manage inventory over the next few years.

 8. Computer Vision AI-Based Loss Prevention